 - Pre-arrange your outbound shipping with a carrier who is familiar with tradeshows.

 - Plan Ahead!
-Contact your Client Services Specialist 6-8 weeks PRIOR to the event to discuss the move-out process if you have any questions.
+Contact your Client Services Manager 6-8 weeks PRIOR to the event to discuss the move-out process if you have any questions.

 - After emptying crates, place empty labels on all sides of your crates and cases.
 Remember to remove old empty labels.
 Additionally, the empty labels are sometimes color coded, so make sure you get the correct color and be sure your booth number is on each label.
 This will ensure no crates are lost or separated and will speed up move-out.
 Don’t forget to label your pallets if you need them back for return shipping.
 If they are not labeled, they will not be returned to your booth.